wodowiesel/PiFunk/README.md

 ![Pinout](docs/pinout-gpio-pib+.jpg)

-d) You can try to smooth it out with a 1:X (3-9)-balun if using long HF antenna
+d) You can try to smooth the Resistence R out with a 1:X (2-43)-balun if using long HF antenna

 - Dummy-load: 1-100 W @ 50 Ohm "cement" or similar (aluminium case) with cooler for testing